 How can I set up Ververica Platform in a multi-tenant Kubernetes environment and deploy Flink jobs to different Kubernetes namespaces?

-Note: This applies to Ververica Platform 2.0-2.6 Enterprise Editions only.
+Note: This applies to Ververica Platform 2.0 and later.
+Enterprise Editions only.

 Without any configuration, Kubernetes uses the namespace `default` for every operation and so does Ververica Platform.
 In a multi-tenancy environment, however, you may want to run Flink jobs in dedicated namespaces for isolation reasons.
 This is how you create such a setup: